mindsphere/mindconnect-mqtt/README.md

 # MindConnect MQTT

-Sample python code for getting started to securely connect your MindConnect MQTT on-site devices in a saleable manner to Insights Hub.
+Sample python code for getting started to securely connect your MindConnect MQTT on-site devices in an automated manner to Insights Hub.

 By cloning or downloading this repository, you accept the Development License Agreement, which can be found at https://documentation.mindsphere.io/MindSphere/license.html